Diagram-as-code tools only inch towards the visibility we need

 • Limited integration: No direct connection to code repositories or automated workflows.

-That’s why diagram-as-code (DAC) tools— such as Mermaid, PlantUML, Diagrams and many others —have gained traction.
+That’s why diagram-as-code (DAC) tools have gained traction: Mermaid, PlantUML, Diagrams and many others.
 Whether labeled as text-to-diagram tools, diagramming notations, or code-generated visualizations, they all serve a similar purpose:

 • Version control & automation: Diagrams are stored as code, allowing tracking, diffs, and automation in CI/CD pipelines.